Alberta Record

 What changed

-• HFOC is exempted from specific sections of the Financial Administration Act (FAA): 21, 22, 33(2), 37, 38, 42(5), 57.1, 78, 79, 81, and 83.
+• Exempted HFOC from specific sections of the Financial Administration Act (FAA), including sections 21, 22, 33(2), 37, 38, 42(5), 57.1, 78, 79, 81, and 83.

-• Other HFOC subsidiaries, meeting specific investment criteria, are exempted from most sections of the FAA, with exceptions for sections 1, 5, 6, 7, 13(3), and 72(4).
+• Exempted HFOC subsidiaries, based on specific criteria related to Crown investment or investment management services, from various sections of the FAA, including section 80 for some, and most sections (with exceptions for sections 1, 5, 6, 7, 13(3), and 72(4)) for others.

 Why it matters

-• The exemptions reduce the application of standard financial administration and oversight provisions of the Financial Administration Act for the Heritage Fund Opportunities Corporation and its subsidiaries.
+• The exemptions reduce the application of standard financial administration and oversight provisions of the Financial Administration Act for the Heritage Fund Opportunities Corporation (HFOC) and its subsidiaries.

 Rights affected